-Revenue from contracts with customers 2.
+How our audit addressed the key audit matter

-Why significant How our audit addressed the key audit matter The Group is in the business of providing its fraud As part of our audit procedures, we evaluated the mitigation software, TrafficGuard, as a service to its appropriateness of the Group's revenue recognition customers on a monthly basis.
-The Group applies AASB accounting policies.
-15 Revenue from Contracts with Customers ("AASB We performed revenue transaction testing based on a 15") to recognise revenue in respect of the provision of representative sample of the customer contracts to software as a service over time. ensure that the related revenue and trade receivables The Group's disclosures relating to revenue recognition are recorded appropriately, taking into consideration are included in the summary of accounting policies in the terms and conditions of the contracts.
-We also Note 2(k) to the financial report. performed revenue cutoff testing to determine whether revenue and trade receivables are Revenue is a key metric by which the performance of recognised in the correct period. the Group and Key Management Personnel are assessed and as a result we considered the accounting for We also considered the adequacy of the associated revenue to be a key audit matter. disclosures set out in the financial report for compliance with AASB 15.
+As part of our audit procedures, we evaluated the appropriateness of the Group's revenue recognition accounting policies.

-A member firm of Ernst & Young Global Limited
+We performed revenue transaction testing based on a representative sample of the customer contracts to ensure that the related revenue and trade receivables are recorded appropriately, taking into consideration the terms and conditions of the contracts.
+We also performed revenue cutoff testing to determine whether revenue and trade receivables are recognised in the correct period.

-Building a better working world
+We also considered the adequacy of the associated disclosures set out in the financial report for compliance with AASB 15.